ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 # Messages

-In this section we describe the processing of the project messages.
+In this section we describe the processing of the project messages and the corresponding updates to the state.
+All created/modified state objects specified by each message are defined within the [state](01_state.md) section.

 ## MsgCreateProject

-This message creates a project with arbitrary `Data`.
+This message creates and stores a new project doc with arbitrary `Data` at appropriate indexes.
+Refer to [01_state.md](./01_state.md) for information about project docs.

 | **Field**  | **Type**          | **Description** |
 |:-----------|:------------------|:----------------|